idcrook/raspberry-pi-rotary-phone/README.md

 ```

-Explained above, recent images of Raspbian `jessie` automatically perform the filesystem expansion on first boot, so you shouldn't need `-e "dbs_expand_filesystem=true"`.
+Explained above, recent images of Raspbian `stretch` automatically perform the filesystem expansion on first boot, so you shouldn't need `-e "dbs_expand_filesystem=true"`.
 Once you have successfully transferred your public SSH key (bootstrap-playbook does this), the `--ask-pass` option in later invocations is not required.

 ```
 ansible-playbook -i inventory/inventory.cfg \